 Meats and animal based Zinc rich foods

-Zinc bioavailability (the fraction of zinc retained and used by the body) is relatively high in animal based zinc foods.
-This is because, animal based foods contain amino acids (cysteine and methionine) that improve zinc absorption.
+Zinc bioavailability (the fraction of zinc retained and used by the body) is relatively high in animal-based zinc foods.
+This is because animal-based foods contain amino acids (cysteine and methionine) that improve zinc absorption.

 Some examples are:

-- Seafood such as Shellfish,
+- Seafoods as Shellfish, Oysters, Lobsters, Crabs

 - Red meats as beef and liver.